Should we be promoting handwashing at different times during infectious disease outbreaks?

 How can we promote handwashing in areas with water scarcity?

 There are also some simple add-on handwashing technologies that reduce the flow of water allowing hands to be washed with a minimal amount of water.
-These include the SpaTap, the Oxfam Handwashing Tap and the Drop as pictured below from left to right.
+These include the SpaTap, the Oxfam Handy Wash Tap and the Dropas pictured below from left to right.
 Even a simple bucket-style container with a tap has been shown to use less water than pouring from a jug.

 Can I use greywater or water that is not clean for handwashing?

 Yes, water for handwashing does not have to be as clean as water for drinking.
 Studies have shown that if you wash your hands with soap and relatively highly contaminated water, your hands will still be left clean.
-This shows just how effective soap is at removing pathogens from hands (see ‘Why does handwashing with soap work so well to prevent COVID-19?’ for more information).
+This shows just how effective soap is at removing pathogens from hands (see ‘our resource on how handwashing with soap removes pathogens’ for more information).
 So if water is scarce where you work, you may be able to convince people to keep the water they use for laundry, for example, and store this for handwashing use.
-However it’s important to note that in many places reusing water like this is not considered to be culturally acceptable, particularly if water is soapy.
+However, it’s important to note that in many places, reusing water like this is not considered to be culturally acceptable, particularly if water is soapy.

 How should hands be dried?